pertusa/InceptionBN-21K-for-Caffe/README.md

 MXNet Batch Normalization is translated into Caffe using a BatchNorm layer with the learned mean and variance (and scale=1), followed by a Scale layer that applies the learned gamma and beta.

-There are minor differences in the Caffe and MXNet outputs, probably due to the behaviour of MXNet padding in pooling layers (see https://github.com/dmlc/mxnet/issues/2718), which has changed in latest MXNet versions.

 The file deploy.prototxt was generated with the code at symbol_inception-bn-full.cc.

 The code for model conversion (MXNet -> Caffe) can be found here: https://github.com/pertusa/MXNetToCaffeConverter